-Kathryn sees clients in both our Johnstown & Fort Collins office locations!
+Kathryn sees clients in both our Fort Collins and Rez office locations!

 As a Christian, I understand how defeating it is to be told that my problems would be solved if I would just read my Bible more or pray more.
 I believe our faith journey is not meant to be walked alone, and often that means seeing a counselor who can walk alongside you for a portion of your journey and help guide you to inner healing and teach you practical coping skills to live life both more freely and more fully.

 Now, I work with a variety of mental health struggles, with specialty’s in trauma and anxiety.
 It takes great courage to seek counseling and my goal is to meet each individual where they are with compassion and understanding.
 I use EMDR and a combination of DBT and CBT techniques specifically tailored to each client to provide relevant, practical, and compassionate counseling services.

 I also work with individuals who are just going through a rough patch and need some help learning to cope.
 We all go through hard times in life, and having someone who is supportive to come alongside us can make the difference between a successful outcome and staying stuck.

 Issues I work with: